 - The Top Applicant Tracking Systems Used by Hiring Companies

-- Over 98% of Fortune 500 Companies Use Applicant Tracking Systems (ATS)
+- 99% of Fortune 500 Companies Use Applicant Tracking Systems (ATS)

 Jobseekers: How to Beat ATS